STSyn: Speeding Up Local SGD with Straggler-Tolerant Synchronization: Local SGD with Heterogeneous Synchronization (STSyn)

 \section{Local SGD with Heterogeneous Synchronization (STSyn)}

-In this section, we develop a novel strategy, named STSyn, which aims at speeding up local SGD under i.i.d. data with heterogeneous synchronization.
-The key points are two-fold: First, in each training round, no worker stops computing until the $K$th fastest one completes $U$ local updates.
+In this section, we introduce STSyn, a novel strategy that aims to accelerate local SGD both under i.i.d. and non-i.i.d. data with heterogeneous synchronization.
+The key points are two-fold.
+First, in each training round, no worker stops computing until the $K$th fastest one completes a specific number $U$ of local updates.
 Hence, the faster the worker is, the more local updates it computes.
-As compared to the typical local SGD where only the selected workers carry out the same amount of local updates in each training round, no worker in STSyn suffers from being idle.
-As a result, STSyn takes the advantage of both straggler mitigation and training speedup.
-Second, in the aggregation phase, any worker that finishes at least one local update, i.e., with $U_m^j\geq 1$, sends its local parameter back to the PS.
-By increasing the number of workers that participate in the aggregation with each effective local update, STSyn can further accelerate the training process.
-This also brings the benefit of communication efficiency in the sense that the reduction of synchronization rounds can compensate the increase of communication cost at each round.
+Unlike typical local SGD methods where only the selected workers carry out the same number of local updates in each round, STSyn ensures that no worker remains idle, thus taking advantage of both straggler mitigation and training speedup.
+Second, in the aggregation phase, any worker that completes at least one local update, i.e., with $U_m^j\geq 1$, sends its local parameter back to the PS.
+By increasing the number of workers that participate in the aggregation with each effective local update, STSyn can nicely balance the heterogeneity among workers and accelerate the training process.
+This also brings the benefit of communication efficiency in the sense that the reduction of synchronization rounds can compensate for the increase in communication cost at each round.

 Building on these ideas, we propose the novel STSyn scheme as follows.
 In particular, at each training round $j$, the PS sends the current global model parameter $\mathbf{w}^j$ to all the workers in $\mathcal{M}$, i.e., we have $\mathcal{M}^j=\mathcal{M}$.
 Then each worker $m$ sets its local model parameter $\mathbf{w}_m^{j,0}=\mathbf{w}^j$ and begins its computation.
 After computing the first $U$ local updates, each worker acknowledges the completion but continues to update locally.
 Once the PS receives $K$ $ (K\leq M)$ acknowledgments, it terminates the computation of round $j$.
 However, for the rest $M-K$ straggling workers, they might have finished at least one local update, i.e., with $U_m^j\geq 1$, which can also be used for the global update.
 In other words, at round $j$, we might have a subset $\mathcal{S}^j\subseteq\mathcal{M}$ with $S^j\geq K$ workers that have completed at least one update.